Debunking 7 Myths About Child Access/Custody

 Paying child support does not entitle a parent to access.
 Nor does non-payment deny a parent access.
-Parents can be required to pay child support without being able to see their child.

 Child support does have some relationship with access, specifically when determining the payment amount.
 If the access arrangement has both parents spending 40% or more time with the child, then a parent may no longer have any entitlement to child support.
 This is because, in these situations, both parents are taking an equal share in child rearing.

 (2.)
 Only biological parents can have custody and access rights.